box/developer.box.com/guides/authentication/sso.md

 # Box API & SSO

-Many Box Enterprises use **Single Sign On** (SSO) to authenticate [Managed Users][user-types] logging in to Box.
+Many Box Enterprises use **Single Sign On** (SSO) to authenticate [Managed Users][mu] logging in to Box.
 The way applications built on Box Platform interact with the SSO provider depends on the type of application being built.